AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 # Summary

-- Evens: gets slower as the number of threads increases, probably because it's using a filtering operation.
 - QuickHull: vectorised.par.N1 version is 6x slower than the immutable Data.Vector version in absolute terms.
-This may be related to the problem with Evens.
 - QuickSort: vectorised.seq version doesn't compile due to a blow-up in SpecConstr.
-- BarnesHut: has a core-lint error due to a bug in the rule matcher.
-If you turn off -dcore-lint it segfaults when run.
-Before recent GHC changes it compiled (with core-lint error), but vectorised.par Barnes-Hut algorithm was 50x slower than the version using immutable Data.Vector.
+- !SMVM: appears to have rotted since the change to Data.Vector.
+Doesn't appear to read the input files properly.
+- BarnesHut: builds but runs very slowly.
+The immediate problem is that some dictionaries are recursive, their methods don't inlined, so fusion doesn't work.

 # ToDo